silverstripe/silverstripe-ux/README.md

 These design files require Sketch plugins to work—otherwise they will most likely appear broken.

 Note:
-* The information (Master @ 951921b) on file names are only required for using the design merging tool Abstract and not required to use the files so they can be renamed if desired.
-* These files will be updated on an approx. monthly bases
+These files will be updated on an approx. monthly bases

 ### Required plugins:
 * Sketch bounding boxer - hiding and showing padding and margins within sketch